RavanH/xml-sitemap-feed/readme.txt

 * Optionally include Image tags with caption and title for featured images or attached images.
 * Options to: set a different News Publication Name, include custom post types or limit inclusion to certain post categories.
-* Configure <genres> label both globally and post by post
 * Pings both Google and Bing on new publications.

 = Privacy / GDPR =